feophan/tenguesta_ngoldorinwa/docs/syntx/case/gen.md

 # Genitive

 The main function of the genitive is at the level of the noun phrase, to mark attributive modifiers (i.e. expressing various relations between (pro)nouns/noun phrases).
-It is also used to mark some required constituents (complements) with verbs/adjectives, and functions in a few adverbial expressions.
+It is also used to mark some required constituents (complements) with adjectives, and functions in a few adverbial expressions.

 Quenya distinguishes two genitival cases: genitive I or **partitive** and genitive II or **adjective**[^1].